How to Value a Restaurant for a Divorce

 We Handle All Aspects of a Divorce

 Shapiro Family Law can help you and your spouse come to an agreement on dividing your property.
 We can recommend valuation experts who will appraise your restaurant so that you have a complete and accurate business profile.
 Our firm also helps families with child support, legal separation, allocation of parental responsibilities, and other aspects of a divorce.

-For a free consultation about how to value a restaurant for a divorce with an attorney from Shapiro Family Law, please call 303-695-0200.
+For a consultation about how to value a restaurant for a divorce with an attorney from Shapiro Family Law, please call 303-695-0200.